 Nori

 - Packages of nori vary a lot in quantity and price.
-I’ve tried out a variety of brands at different price points and have been happy with all of them.
-I don’t think you need to splurge on the more expensive brands, but I would suggest opting for packages with fewer sheets per package because large packs may go stale before you can use the entire thing.
+I've tried out a variety of brands at different price points and have been happy with all of them.
+I don't think you need to splurge on the more expensive brands.

-- A Japanese grocery store (or other Asian grocery store) will have the widest selection of nori.
-You may be able to find nori in the “Asian foods” section of a large American grocery store, but you can also find nori online if needed (link1) (link2).
+- A Japanese grocery store will have the widest selection of nori.
+You may be able to find nori in the "Asian foods" section of a large American grocery store, but you can also find nori online if needed.

 Ingredients